Every business needs a website.

 Fix it fast, but don’t feel the need to perfect it now.”

-You can develop your content last.
+You can develop your website content when the design is done.

 “Do a content audit before you get too far down the line with your project.

-Working back from specific business goals take the time (this can take days or even months but is worth the effort) getting a feel for the online conversations about your industry.
+Working back from specific business goals, take the time (this can take days or even months but is worth the effort) getting a feel for the online conversations about your industry.

 Spot trends that you should be a part of.
 Look for gaps that only your brand’s unique expertise can fill.